ONSdigital/rm-collection-exercise-service/README.md

 See [openapi.yml](https://github.com/ONSdigital/rm-collection-exercise-service/blob/main/openapi.yml) for API documentation.

 # Code Styler
-To use the code styler please goto this url (https://github.com/google/google-java-format) and follow the Intellij instructions or Eclipse depending on what you use
+To use the code styler please goto this url (https://github.com/google/google-java-format) and follow the Intellij. instructions or Eclipse depending on what you use

 ## Copyright